 Tony Greenstein describes the tortuous logic used by Hammersmith and Fulham Council to try to dismiss Stan Keable for unexceptional speech about collaboration between Nazis and Zionists in the 1930s.
 Free speech seems to be a difficult concept for the Council to grasp.

 I have just learnt why Steve Terry, the London Regional Organiser (Local Government) is so unwilling to help Stan Keable.
 He is also Councillor Steve Terry of Walthamstow Council and a firm supporter of Progress.
-Back in 2012 he supported Oonagh King as Labour Councillor for Mayor when she stood in opposition to Ken Livingstone, who was the Labour candidate.
 I am writing to him to ask him to step aside and have no further dealings with the case as he clearly has a conflict of interest.
 I would be interested if anyone else has had dealings with Mr Terry.

 On March 26th, as part of the wholly contrived campaign against Jeremy Corbyn, which blew up around a long erased, allegedly antisemitic, mural various Zionist organisations organised their first ‘anti-racist’ demonstration outside Parliament.
 It is worth noting that over 2 years ago the Jewish Chronicle was far more tentative, describing the mural as having “anti-Semitic undertones.”
 Fast forward to today and the same Jewish Chronicle was clear that ‘its intent was obvious’.